fananek/hex-grid/README.md

 - offsetLayout: `OffsetLayout` - see [OffsetLayout enumeration](#OffsetLayout)
 - hexSize: `HexSize` - width and height of a hexagon
 - origin: `Point` - 'display coordinates' (x, y) of a grid origin
+- pixelWidth: `Double` - pixel width of a grid
+- pixelHeight: `Double` - pixel width of a grid

 #### Cell